Muscular Endurance Training

 A muscular endurance workout that isn’t in the form of a circuit might look something like this:

 If you are new to fitness and want to dive into it, start out with bodyweight exercises (squats, lunges, push ups, jumping jacks, mountain climbers, burpees, etc.).
-It is important to master proper form of these exercises before throwing weights into the mix, especially when performing so many reps.
+It’s important to master proper form of these exercises before throwing weights into the mix, especially when performing so many reps.

-When creating a plan in this phase, some workouts can have a set rep scheme (3 sets of 20), and some can even go for time.. giving you 45 seconds of mountain climbers or 2 minutes of lunges.
+When creating a plan in this phase, workouts may have a set / rep scheme (3 sets of 20), and some can even go for time.. giving you 45 seconds of mountain climbers or 2 minutes of lunges.

 Either way, both of these examples are ways to achieve the same goal.